 The Civil Division is primarily responsible for defending all civil actions brought against the United States, its agencies, officers and employees in the Eastern District of Virginia, taking affirmative civil actions to recover government money lost to fraud, and upholding the civil rights of the District’s citizens.
 The venues for these suits include the United States District and Bankruptcy Courts, the United States Court of Appeals for the Fourth Circuit, and, on occasion, state courts.

 In defending the United States, its client agencies, and employees, the Office protects the public fisc and the integrity of federal programs.
 Defensive litigation makes up the greatest percentage of the Civil Division caseload.
 These cases comprise a broad array of issues, including employment discrimination, the Administrative Procedure Act, medical malpractice and other personal injury torts, constitutional torts, immigration, the Freedom of Information Act, and more.
 The presence of numerous agency headquarters and military installations in EDVA, such as the Department of Defense, the U.S. Patent and Trademark Office, the Drug Enforcement Administration, and the Central Intelligence Agency, among others, contributes to a robust defensive caseload.
 Given the large concentration of intelligence agencies in EDVA, the Office also has unique expertise in civil litigation involving national security.

 Affirmative Civil Enforcement (ACE)

 AUSAs who work on ACE matters investigate fraud and other misconduct committed against the United States, and, where appropriate, bring civil actions to recover damages and/or seek penalties against those who violate the nation’s health, safety and economic welfare laws.
 Qui tam suits under the False Claims Act are a bulwark of the ACE docket.
-The Office has a long history of procurement fraud, particularly given the proximity of so many agency and contractor headquarters in the Eastern District of Virginia.
+The Office has a long history of fighting procurement fraud, given the presence of many agency and contractor headquarters in the Eastern District of Virginia.
 The Office also has a substantial health care fraud docket and a renewed emphasis on using civil remedies to combat the opioid crisis.
 In addition, the Civil Division works to combat fraud involving federal government programs, such as the Paycheck Protection Program arising from the COVID-19 pandemic, and where applicable, the ACE Unit engages in parallel proceedings to coordinate civil and criminal fraud investigations.